 - WV Income Maintenance Manual Section 20.1 states that the Department is responsible for accurately determining the client's eligibility for Food Stamps and that when it is discovered that excess benefits have been issued, corrective action must be taken.
-The Department was correct to determine that the claimant received an excessive amount of Food Stamps in the month of December, 2005 in the amount of \$244. - WV Income Maintenance Manual Section 20.2 states that when an AG has been issued more Food Stamps than it was entitled to receive, corrective action is taken by establishing either an Unintentional Program Violation or Intentional Program Violation.
-That same section states that if the amount of the overissuance is due to the failure of the household to report earned income in a timely manner, the amount of benefits the client should have received is computed without applying the earned income disregard to any portion of the earnings the client did not report.
-While the claimant testified that she reported the earnings after she received her first pay check, Mr. Thornton testified that the earnings should have been reported within ten (10) days of the claimant starting the job.
-The State Hearing Officer finds that the Department has correctly determined the overissuance of \$244 for the period of December, 2005 and has correctly established the overissuance claim as a client error claim.
+The Department correctly took corrective action in this case. - WV Income Maintenance Manual Section 20.2 states that when an AG has been issued more Food Stamps than it was entitled to receive, corrective action is taken by establishing either an Unintentional Program Violation or Intentional Program Violation.
+In this case, an Unintentional Program Violation was established due to agency error but regulations still require that the overissuance be repaid.
+In addition, Federal Food Stamp Regulations in 7 CFR 273.18 require that agency error claims be repaid.
+Thus, regardless of who caused the error which resulted in a Food Stamp overissuance, an overissuance claim would have to be established and repayment is required.
+The Department has correctly determined the overissuance of \$5174 for the period of April, 2005 through April, 2006 due to agency error and that the overissuance must be repaid.